Gomolemo-k/email-previewer-application/docs/README.md

 ---

-# MkSaaS Architecture Documentation
+# Application Architecture Documentation

-This directory contains the comprehensive architecture documentation for the MkSaaS template.
+This directory contains the comprehensive architecture documentation for the SaaS application.

 ## Documents

 ### [architecture.md](./architecture.md)

-The main architecture document that describes the overall system design, technology stack, component structure, and integration points of the MkSaaS template.
+The main architecture document that describes the overall system design, technology stack, component structure, and integration points of the application.

 Key sections include:
 - System overview and context